 Class sessions are short and require your full attention.
-All cell phones, laptops, and other electronic devices should only be used in a professional manner (see powerpoint from first day of class); all earpieces should be removed.
+All cell phones, laptops, and other electronic devices should only be used in a professional manner as determined by the instructor; all earpieces should be removed.
 Store materials from other classes, reading not related to this class, bulky bags, and other distractions so that you can concentrate on the class readings and discussions each day.
-Bring book(s) and e-reserve readings (heavily annotated and carefully read) to every class.
+Bring book(s) and ereserve readings (heavily annotated and carefully read) to every class.
 Students are expected to participate respectfully in class, to listen to other class members, and to comment appropriately.
 I also expect consideration and courtesy from students.
 Professors are to be addressed appropriately and communicated with professionally.